HL7/US-Core-STU3/pages/_includes/us-core-vitalsigns-intro.md

-This profile sets minimum expectations for the [Observation] resource to record, search and fetch vital signs associated with a patient.
+﻿This profile sets minimum expectations for the [Observation] resource to record, search and fetch vital signs associated with a patient.
 It identifies which core elements, extensions, vocabularies and value sets **SHALL** be present in the resource when using this profile.

 **Example Usage Scenarios:**

 The following are example usage scenarios for the US Core-VitalSigns
 profile:

--   Record or query for vital signs of a particular patient
+-   Query for vital signs of a particular patient
--   Query for patients with a particular type of vital sign measurement
+-   Record vital signs of a particular patient

 ##### Mandatory Data Elements and Terminology